-To create a new hyperSpec object, the following functions can be used:
+To create a new hyperSpec object, you can use one of the following functions:

 • new() (i.e., new("hyperSpec", ...));